Infineon/mtb-example-psoc6-security/README.md

 - *For production* – Used when firmware testing is complete and the device is ready to be deployed in the field

 The steps remain similar for both methods except that during a production build, an additional post-build step is executed to merge the HEX files of all the applications to create a single binary.
-See [CM0+/CM4 user app post-build steps for production](#cm0cm4-dual-cpu-user-app-post-build-steps-for-production).
+See [CM0+/CM4 dual-CPU user projects: Post-build steps (for production)](#cm0cm4-dual-cpu-user-projects-post-build-steps-for-development).

 You need to build and program the projects in the following order.
 Do not start building the application yet: follow the [Step-by-step instructions](#step-by-step-instructions):